Four Canadian provinces release draw results for immigration programs

-Saskatchewan held two recent draws.
+Saskatchewan held two draws recently.
 On August 18, 668 candidates were invited with minimum scores of 67 and 629 were invited on August 25 with minimum scores of 65.

 All candidates were invited through Express Entry and Occupations-In-Demand categories of the Saskatchewan Immigrant Nominee Program (SINP).
-This continues Saskatchewan’s recent trend of holding PNP draws nearly every week.
-In July the province held four draws, inviting over 200 candidates each time.
+In July the province held four draws, one each week, inviting over 200 candidates each time.
 Until July, Saskatchewan held draws only every two months.